Heretics of Dune: Plot summary

 When an assassination attempt is made on Duncan, Lucilla and Teg flee with him into the countryside, finding refuge in an old Harkonnen no-globe.
 Teg awakens Duncan's original memories, but does so before Lucilla can imprint Duncan and thus tie him to the Sisterhood.
 Teg is captured by the Honored Matres while Lucilla and Duncan escape.
 Teg is tortured by a T-Probe, but under pressure discovers new abilities: drastically increased physical capabilities and an uncertain type of prescience, which he uses to escape easily and capture a no-ship with some of his old battle comrades.
 Duncan is subdued by a young Honored Matre named Murbella, who attempts to enslave him sexually.
 However, hidden Tleilaxu conditioning kicks in, and Duncan responds with an equal technique that overwhelms Murbella.
 The experience restores in him the entire memories of all of the hundreds of previous Duncan gholas.

 Taraza meets with the Tleilaxu Master Waff and compels him to tell her what he knows about the Honored Matres.
 He also reveals that the Bene Tleilax have conditioned their own agenda into Duncan.
 Taraza gleans the Tleilaxu's secret religious beliefs from their conversation, and uses them to manipulate an alliance with the Bene Tleilax that better serves the Bene Gesserit.
 Odrade realizes that Taraza's plan is to destroy Rakis (which will help destroy Leto's tyrannical grip on history) just as the Honored Matres invade, killing Taraza and Waff.
 Odrade becomes Mother Superior of the Bene Gesserit and escapes with Sheeana into the desert on a worm.

 Teg finds that his prescient powers allow him to "see" shielded no-ships, enabling him to locate Duncan and Lucilla.
 They flee to Rakis with a captive, pregnant Murbella, intercepting Odrade and Sheeana and their giant worm.
-Teg leads his troops in a suicidal defense of Rakis designed to enrage the Honored Matres and goad them into using their planet-destroying Obliterators.
-They do so, incinerating Rakis' surface and killing all sandworms, save the one with which Odrade and Sheeana have escaped.
+Teg leads his troops in a suicidal defense of Rakis designed to enrage the Honored Matres and goad them destroy the planet and its worms, which had been Tazara's intent.
+The Honored Matres do so, incinerating Rakis' surface and killing all sandworms, save the one with which Odrade and Sheeana have escaped.
 They intend to use it to create a new sandworm ecosystem on the secret Bene Gesserit planet Chapterhouse.